Agent Harness Engineering: Why Architecture Matters More Than the Model

 From Prompt Engineering to Harness Engineering

-The way we work with AI models has evolved in three stages.
-Each stage responds to the limitations of the previous one:
+The way we work with AI models has evolved in three stages, each one a response to the limits of the last:

-Prompt Engineering was the first discipline.
-We formulated inputs so cleverly that models produced better outputs – a single, carefully constructed prompt for a single response.
+Prompt engineering was the first discipline.
+We crafted inputs cleverly enough that models produced better outputs: a single, carefully constructed prompt for a single response.

-Context Engineering replaced prompt engineering when systems went into production.
-Andrej Karpathy compares the Context Window to the RAM of a new operating system: it must be curated, not merely filled.
-Tobi Lütke, CEO of Shopify, defined context engineering as "the art of providing all the context so the task becomes plausibly solvable."
-The focus shifted from the single instruction to the dynamic system that compiles instructions, conversation history, tool outputs, and memory.
+Context engineering took over when systems moved into production.
+Andrej Karpathy compares the context window to the RAM of a new operating system: it must be curated, not merely filled.
+Tobi Lütke, CEO of Shopify, defines context engineering as "the art of providing all the context so the task becomes plausibly solvable."
+The focus shifted from the single instruction to the dynamic system that assembles instructions, conversation history, tool outputs, and memory.

-Harness Engineering goes one step further.
-It controls not only what is in the Context Window – but how agents work across many Context Windows, preserving state, resolving errors, and documenting progress.
-A Harness is the infrastructure surrounding an agent: memory systems, state management, error handling, tool selection, and context management.
+Harness engineering goes a step further.
+It controls not just what sits in the context window, but how agents work across many context windows, preserving state, recovering from errors, and documenting progress.
+A harness is the infrastructure around an agent: memory systems, state management, error handling, tool selection, and context management.

 FeaturePrompt EngineeringContext EngineeringHarness Engineering